ksburhan/rust-restaurant-application/README.md

 - serde_json: to deserialize and serialize
 - reqwest + tokio: for instancing a client to send HTTP requests to the server

+## Architecture

+- rocket routes defined in `order_controller.rs`
+- Service logic implemented in `order_service.rs`
+- Data stored in a Vector holding HashMaps
+    - Vector Index = Table Number
+    - HashMap contains `item_id` as Key and the `Item` Object as a value

 ## Current Issues
 - Due to considering the time limit and lack of rust knowledge, Items are not being removed once they finished cooking.
 E.g. the field `finished_at` of the struct `Item` has a timestamp smaller than the current time.